Prafulkharade5/Digital-Design-verification/README.md

 # Welcome to My Computer Architecture & RTL Design Repository 👋

 ## About This Repository
-This repository contains a collection of **Computer Architecture projects, Verification projects, and RTL Design implementations** that I have worked on as part of my academic and professional journey.
+This repository contains a collection of **Computer Architecture projects, Design Verification projects, and RTL Design implementations** that I have worked on as part of my academic and professional journey.

 ## About Me
 Hi, I'm **Praful Kharade**, an **Electrical Engineering graduate student at UT Dallas**, passionate about **RTL design, verification, and digital system development**.
 I specialize in **ASIC design flow, FPGA implementations, and hardware verification methodologies**.